E. J. Smith (American football): 2022 season

 After the 2021 season, Austin Jones transferred to USC, and Nathaniel Peat transferred to Missouri.
 Smith was slated to take over in 2022 as Stanford's top running back.
 Going into the 2022 season, Stanford coach David Shaw called Smith "the total package" and predicted that he would be "one of the best backs in America" over the next two seasons.

 Pro Football Focus rated Smith as one its 31 breakout candidates, only two of whom are running backs, for the 2022 college football season.
 Pro Football Focus cited Smith's 14 broken tackles in 2021 along with five explosive runs and "excellent vision, patience and elusiveness as a runner."
 He was also named to the 2022 Doak Walker Award watch list.

 On his first carry of the 2022 season, Smith ran 87 yards for a touchdown.
 He finished that game with 118 rushing yards and two touchdowns on 11 carries.
 He totaled 206 rushing yards with three touchdowns in the first two games.
 However, his season ended prematurely due to an injury.

 2023 season

 On November 28, 2023, Smith announced that he would be entering the transfer portal.
 On January 7, 2024, Smith announced that he would be transferring to Texas A&M.

+Professional career

+Smith signed with the Kansas City Chiefs as an undrafted free agent on May 1, 2026.
+He was waived/injured on August 30.